authorjapps/zerocode/README.md

 Hello World 🙌
 ====

-In a typical TDD approach, Zerocode is used in various phases of a project to pass though the quality gates.
+In a typical TDD approach, Zerocode is used in various phases of a project to pass though various quality gates.
 This makes the TDD cycle very very easy, clean and efficient. e.g.
-+ End to End Testing
++ NFR - Performance Testing
-+ Performance Testing
++ NFR - Security Testing
-+ Integration Testing
++ DEV - Integration Testing
-+ Dev Build/In-Memory Testing
++ DEV - Dev Build/In-Memory Testing
++ CI - End to End Testing Build
-+ SIT Build
++ CI - SIT(System Integration Testing) Build
-+ Contract Test Build
++ CI - Contract Test Build
++ CI - DataBase Integrity Testing
-+ Manual Testing like usual REST clients(Postman or Insomnia etc)
++ MANUAL - Manual Testing like usual REST clients(Postman or Insomnia etc)
-+ DataBase Integrity Testing
-+ API Mocking/Service Virtualization
++ MOCK - API Mocking/Service Virtualization

 Clone or download the below quick-start repos to run these from your local IDE or maven.